Q. What is melanoma?

-- Experiencing five or more blistering sunburns between ages 15 and 20 increases one's melanoma risk by 80 percent.7
+Experiencing five or more blistering sunburns between ages 15 and 20 increases one's melanoma risk by 80 percent.5

-- Exposure to tanning beds increases the risk of melanoma, especially in women 45 or younger.8-9
+Exposure to tanning beds increases the risk of melanoma, especially in women 45 or younger.6-7

 Q. Who gets melanoma?

-- Your risk for melanoma may also be increased if you have had other previous cancers, such as breast or thyroid cancer.15-18
+Have had other previous cancers, such as breast or thyroid cancer.17-20

 Q. What are atypical moles?